TraekWells/personal-site/content/journal/2021-in-review.md

 ### Front-end

 Nothing super new here.
 Refined my CSS and JavaScript skills further.
-It’s kind of strange to say because I would have never thought I’d say this a few years ago but, I feel really comfortable with JavaScript.
+It’s kind of strange to say because I would have never thought I’d say this a few years ago but, I feel comfortable with JavaScript.

 If nothing else, 2021 was filled with a lot of “ah-ha” moments.